hashicorp/consul/website/source/intro/getting-started/join.html.md

 # Consul Cluster

 We've started our first agent and registered and queried a service on that agent.
-This showed how easy it is to use Consul but didn't show how this could be extended to a scalable, production-grade service discovery infrastructure.
+Additionally, we've configured Consul Connect to automatically authorize and encrypt connections between services.
+This showed how easy it is to use Consul but didn't show how this could be extended to a scalable, production-grade service mesh infrastructure.
 In this step, we'll create our first real cluster with multiple members.

 When a Consul agent is started, it begins without knowledge of any other node: